 Apart from education, I established Onusol, a company in which around twenty people with learning or physical difficulties were employed.
 Our jobs included: running a restaurant as a business and cleaning and gardening services for landlords and companies.
 I was ultimately responsible for accounting, staff training, the organisation of work and customer relations with lot of hands-on experience.

 I founded Fundación Laborería, a charity in which children and teenagers with SEN organise their own educational projects.
 These include chess lessons and tournaments, an art gallery, radio interviews with local artists and summer educational camps.

 I have lived and worked in Leeds, England, for four years.
 I have been teaching through the day -Spanish lessons in secondary schools and private tuition- and working evening shifts in a well-established family run restaurant in which I have had management responsibilities.

 I have recently finished a master’s degree in information technologies and communication in language education and processing.

-At the moment, I am completing my web design official studies and teaching languages in a rural area in Galicia, and online.
+At the moment, I am completing my web design official studies, teaching languages in a secondary school in Andalusia and teaching online.